Overview

 - Bass move shallow — best time of year

-- Fish early morning before heat sets in
+- Fish early morning before heat sets in, or just before sundown

 - Chatterbaits, spinnerbaits, and Senkos productive